 WHERE department_id > 50;

-The INDEX_SS hint specifies to use a particular index for an index skip scan on the table object.
+The INDEX_SS hint specifies to enable index skip scan for a specified table using a specified index.

 Syntax